Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

         this.triangle = triangle;
     }
 }

 ```

-Then , if you want to use AspectJ annotation-style for creating aspects, you need to enable support for using AspectJ annotation-style by annotating the config class with @EnableAspectJAutoProxy.
+Then , if you want to use AspectJ annotation-style for creating aspects, you need to enable support for using AspectJ annotation-style by annotating the config class with ***@EnableAspectJAutoProxy*** .
 The element also instructs the Spring AOP framework to automatically create AOP proxies for target objects.

-**ConfigClass.java**
+***ConfigClass.java***

 ```java

 @Configuration
 @ComponentScan("Mypackage")
 @EnableAspectJAutoProxy
 public class ConfigClass {

 }

 ```

-Then adding our Aspect named **LoggingAspect** :
+Then adding our Aspect named *LoggingAspect* :

-**LoggingAspect.java**
+***LoggingAspect.java***

 ```java
 @Aspect